Geometry of Reason: Spectral Signatures of Valid Mathematical Reasoning: Introduction

-\textbf{Learned verification}, on the other hand, trains classifiers on model internals~\citep{azaria2023internal,marks2024geometry} or utilizes process-based reward models (PRMs)~\citep{lightman2023lets,wang2025math} to predict correctness step-by-step.
-Recent trends focus on scaling \emph{inference-time compute} to refine these verifiers~\citep{snell2025scaling,wu2025empirical}.
-However, these methods require substantial labeled data, may not generalize across model architectures, and risk learning spurious correlations rather than fundamental properties of valid reasoning.

 We propose an alternative paradigm grounded in spectral graph theory.
-Our central insight is that the self-attention mechanism in transformers induces a dynamic weighted graph over tokens, where edge weights correspond to attention scores.
-The spectral properties of this graph, eigenvalues and eigenvectors of its Laplacian matrix, encode global structural information about how the model routes information during processing.
-We hypothesize that valid mathematical reasoning produces characteristic spectral signatures reflecting coherent, structured information flow, while invalid reasoning produces disorganized patterns detectable through spectral analysis.
+Our central insight is that self-attention induces a dynamic weighted graph over tokens, where edge weights correspond to attention scores.
+This perspective aligns with recent work on attention graphs for mechanistic interpretability~\citep{el2025towards,rai2024practical}.
+The spectral properties of this graph, eigenvalues and eigenvectors of its Laplacian, encode global structural information about information routing.